jperez0630/marinerds/pages/Articles/best 4-Seamer.md

 </DataTable>

 When it comes to the starters, there is a lot to like.
 Castillo and Kirby’s 32% strikeout rate.
-Kirby’s miniscule walk rate of 3.4%.
-The fact that Woo gives up an extra-base hit no more than 1.43% of the time. <br>
+Kirby’s miniscule walk rate of 3.4% and the fact that Woo gives up an extra-base hit no more than 1.43% of the time. <br>

 Regarding the relievers, it’s a bit of a mixed bag.
 Bauman’s home run and walk Rate are higher than his strikeout rate.
 Saucedo’s walk Rate is 66.67%.
 There are too many walks full stop.
+On the bright side, Thornton is getting and out 65% of the time with his 4-Seamer.

 Who has the best 4-Seamer based on results?
 For limiting extra-base hits, I have to go with Woo.
+Munoz is head-and-shoulders above the rest among relievers with his 29.73% strikeout rate and decent walk rate of 8.11%